airbytehq/embedded-sampleweb-reactjs/README.md

 # Sonar (Airbyte Embedded) Demo App

 A full-stack React application with Vercel serverless functions backend, demonstrating Airbyte Embedded integration.
-Based on [the react sample app](https://github.com/airbytehq/embedded-sampleweb-reactjs), this instance is optimized for Vercel deployment with serverless architecture.

-## 🌐 Live Demo
-You can access the app via https://sonar-demoapp.vercel.app/
+For an overview and guided tutorial of using this sample app, please check out the (Airbyte Embedded docs home)[https://docs.airbyte.com/embedded/]

 ## 🏗️ Architecture